 Our trip provides an opportunity to experience firsthand some of the world’s most advanced infrastructure (airports, high speed rail) and oldest culture.
 I am very excited to share with OSU students such exciting destinations that resonate in my personal life and business career and, hopefully, will prove an equally memorable event in yours.
 While my longevity does not quite reach back to the era of Marco Polo, I continue to view the country with a similar sense of wonder.

-If you are interest in international business, cultural uniqueness and an exploration of an emerging country that increasingly shapes the world’s political and economic landscape, please join us for Fisher’s first undergraduate program in China, a two week exposure to business, politics, culture and even a great deal of fun.
+If you are interested in international business, cultural uniqueness and an exploration of an emerging country that increasingly shapes the world’s political and economic landscape, please join us for Fisher’s first undergraduate program in China, a two week exposure to business, politics, culture and even a great deal of fun.

 As Grace Hutchinson starts her semester at Trinity College in Ireland, she shares her first adventures landing on the Irish island.
 From starting at her new school to traveling to amazing sites in Ireland.